 Dogs and man have had a long symbiotic relationship but although they and cats are perhaps the most commonly used therapy animals, others are also used and smaller animals such as guinea pigs can give comfort.
 One facility even mentions having a large spider as a visitor, although, as an arachnophobe myself, that certainly wouldn't be my first choice.
 One very interesting lady in Yorkshire takes her miniature horse visiting.
 Katy Smith started her Therapy five years ago.
 After a bad riding accident had meant she had to stop her physically demanding job, she still wanted to help others and loved horses.

 Her first therapy assignment was a Darlington care home where her father had been cared for.
 Wanting to thank the home she thought of taking her pony to meet the residents.
-One lady who had suffered a stroke was even able to hold a carrot for the pony.
 Although ideal in temperament, this animal was too large to fit in a lift!
 So Katy started with American Miniature Horses.
 Her first, a 28" high skewbald, was Mr P. He was first acclimatised to Katy's home and then got used to going into such establishments as shops and pubs.

 The team now comprises five horses.
 Digby is the most recent recruit and Katy hopes to add Guide Horse work to his therapy skills.
 She has a great love for and admiration of her animals and cites one lovely example with which to end this article.
 Wish Upon a Star (or Wish as she is known) is so empathetic to those facing the end of life that she puts her head into the crook of their arm, stands motionless and breathes quietly in time with the person.
 She closes her eyes and has a magically calming effect, helping both the person dying and their family to gain a measure of peace at the end.
 What more can we ask of our animals?